 Just open the https://YOUR_SUBDOMAIN_HERE.duckdns.org in a new browser or tab.

 But, don’t stop reading now.
-You have just few more step to make this even more secure!
+You have just few more step to make this whole setup even more secure!

 Two other ways for Home Assistant remote access

-There are also two other ways for Home Assistant remote access.
+There are also few other ways for Home Assistant remote access.

-- The first one is to use the Home Assistant cloud service called Nabu Casa.
-This a secure and easy way, but it will cost you 5 dollars monthly to have it.
-You can try the service for free for 31 days.
+- You can also use the Home Assistant Cloud service called Nabu Casa.
+This a secure and easy way, but it will cost you 6 dollars monthly to have it.
+You can try the service for free for 30 days.

 Quick question for You

-Nobody answers my questions in the articles for unknown reason for me.
+Nobody answers my questions in the articles for unknown reason to me.

 Would you like to brake that rule?